Using FMLA for Rehab: Your Job is Protected

 At Buckhead Behavioral Health, we offer comprehensive addiction and mental health care, including:

-- Medication-Assisted Treatment (MAT): Treat opioid and alcohol use disorders with FDA-approved medications.
+- Medication-Assisted Treatment (MAT): Treat opioid addiction and alcohol use disorder with FDA-approved medications.

 We also provide holistic care, including red light therapy, nutritional counseling, and mindfulness practices, to support physical and emotional wellness.